yellowdog/python-examples/README.md

 ## yd-create

 The `yd-create` command is used to create or update YellowDog resources, specified in one or more JSON (or Jsonnet) files supplied on the command line.
 Each file can contain one or more resources.
+See [Creating, Updating and Removing YellowDog Resources](#creating-updating-and-removing-yellowdog-resources) for the full resource specification reference.

 ## yd-remove

 The `yd-remove` command is used to remove YellowDog resources, specified in one or more JSON (or Jsonnet) files supplied on the command line.
 Each file can contain one or more resources.
+See [Creating, Updating and Removing YellowDog Resources](#creating-updating-and-removing-yellowdog-resources) for details.

 ## yd-follow